juanfe9118/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 #Doubly Linked Lists
 ### This directory is for learning about _doubly linked lists in C_.

+#### lists.h
+* Header file containing all the neccesary libraries for this project as well as the prototypes for all the functions.

 #### 0-print_dlistint.c
 * Function that prints all the elements of a dlistint_t list.